geek-cookbook/geek-cookbook/manuscript/kubernetes/deployment/flux/install.md

 --8<-- "recipe-footer.md"

-[^1]: The [template repo](https://github.com/geek-cookbook/template-flux/) also "bootstraps" a simple example re how to [operate flux](/kubernetes/deployment/flux/operate/), by deploying the Traefik helm chart.
+[^1]: The [template repo](https://github.com/geek-cookbook/template-flux/) also "bootstraps" a simple example re how to [operate flux](/kubernetes/deployment/flux/operate/), by deploying the podinfo helm chart.